kcocalak/kcocalak/README.md

 ### Hi there, I am Kağan 👋

 I am a Computer Engineering senior student at ITU.
 I learned C and C++ at ITU.
 On the other hand, I write software solutions with Python.
 My coding carrer started 5 years ago.
 I did 2 internships.
 Firstly, I worked on VBT Information Technologies at Ankara.
 Other intership was did on Softtech at Istanbul.
-Now, I've been working at Softtech for about a year and I am using .Net Core, Angular and MongoDB.
+Now, I've been working at Softtech for about a year and I am using JavaScript, Angular and MongoDB.
 I will graduate this February.
 And I am actively searching on a job.

 - 🔭 I’m currently working on Softtech